 It is notable that the G9 has a hotshoe, while the GX800 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the G9 and the GX800 are recent models that feature in their makers' current product line-up.
+Both the G9 and the GX800 are recent models that are part of the current product line-up.
 The GX800 replaced the earlier Panasonic GF7, while the G9 does not have a direct predecessor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.

 So how do things add up?
 Is there a clear favorite between the Panasonic G9 and the Panasonic GX800?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Panasonic Lumix DC-G9: